tmargolis/tmargolis/README.md

 ## What I work on

+**Agentic workflows**
-**Agentic workflows & Model Context Protocol (MCP)** Currently deep in operationalizing multi-agent systems and MCP within enterprise environments — designing the coordination layer, not just the models.
+Currently deep in operationalizing multi-agent systems within enterprise environments — designing the coordination layer, not just the models.

 **AI Governance & interpretability**
 Multi-agent systems need to be as legible as they are capable.
 I design governance frameworks that treat interpretability as an architectural constraint from day one, not a compliance checkbox.